QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 The lecture uses important ideas including

--  Hicks-Arrow prices named after John R. Hicks and Kenneth Arrow
+-  Hicks-Arrow prices named after John R. Hicks and Kenneth Arrow.

--  A min-max problem for solving a planning problem
+-  A min-max problem for solving a planning problem.

--  A **shooting algorithm** for solving difference equations subject to initial and terminal conditions
+-  A **shooting algorithm** for solving difference equations subject to initial and terminal conditions.

--  A connection between some Lagrange multipliers in the min-max problem and the Hicks-Arrow prices
+-  A connection between some Lagrange multipliers in the min-max problem and the Hicks-Arrow prices.

 -  A **Big** :math:`K` **, little** :math:`k` trick widely used in
-   macroeconomic dynamics
+   macroeconomic dynamics.

-  *  We shall encounter this trick in `this lecture <https://lectures.quantecon.org/py/rational_expectations.html#>`__ and also in `this lecture <https://lectures.quantecon.org/py/dyn_stack.html#>`__
+  *  We shall encounter this trick in `this lecture <https://lectures.quantecon.org/py/rational_expectations.html#>`__ and also in `this lecture <https://lectures.quantecon.org/py/dyn_stack.html#>`__.

--  An application of a **guess and verify** method for solving a system of difference equations
+-  An application of a **guess and verify** method for solving a system of difference equations.

 -  The intimate connection between the cases for the optimality of two competing visions of good ways to organize an economy, namely: